equinix/terraform-provider-equinix/docs/guides/migration_guide_packet.md

 ### Migrating Terraform state

-Once we changed the template accordingly, we can remove the old packet_ resources from Terraform state and import the new ones as metal_ resources by their UUIDs.
+Once we changed the template accordingly, we can remove the old packet_ resources from Terraform state and import the new ones as equinix_metal_ resources by their UUIDs.

 From checking the state before, we remember that UUID of the packet_device.example is 8eb3bc10-0e1a-476a-aec2-6dc699df9c1c, and UUID of the packet_reserved_ip_block.example is e689072f-aa6e-4d51-8e37-c2fbe18b4ff0.